 Those two categories of borrowers are interrelated, because one-person companies were more likely to get their loans through fintechs than through traditional banks, which were criticized for neglecting smaller PPP applicants in favor of larger banking clients.

-NPR found that the smallest businesses — sole proprietors like barbers, janitors and hairdressers — hold the highest rate of unforgiven loans, at 13%.
-By contrast, only 3% of all businesses with at least 10 employees have unforgiven loans.
+NPR found that the smallest businesses — sole proprietors like barbers, janitors and hair dressers — hold the highest rate of unforgiven loans, at 13 percent.
+By contrast, only 3 percent of all businesses with at least ten employees have unforgiven loans.